fedora-infra/nuancier/doc/administrate.rst

 Publish results of an election
 -------------------------------

-Once an election has ended, to publish its results, the administrator can simply log in nuancier, go to the administration panel, find the correct election and on the `Published` column click on the ``toggle`` link.
+Once an election has ended the results will be published automatically.
 If fedmsg is installed on the server, fedmsg messages are published for these events.

 .. _generate_cache: